joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

       - Running arbitrary shell commands allows Meterpreter to open a [full-fledged connection](https://github.com/joshblack07/UR-Cyber-Security-Red_vs_Blue/blob/main/Supplemental%20Resources/Day%201/msfconsole2.PNG) to the target

 # Blue Team
-## What evidence did you find in the logs of the attack?
-What data should you be monitoring to detect these attacks in the future?

 A considerable amount of data is available in the logs.
 Specifically, evidence of the following was obtained upon inspection: